Split Rail Fence with Wire Mesh- Simply Effective

 Split Rail Fence with Chain Link Mesh

-Handy homeowners installing only the wire mesh could easily install a couple hundred feet a day or more.
+Handy homeowners installing only the wire mesh could easily install a couple hundred feet a day or less.

 In order to stretch woven wire and chain link fence, use a come-a-long and stretch bar.
 Available for rent at home center stores.

-Attaching the Wire to An End Post
+Attaching the Wire Mesh to An End Post

-The first task will be attaching one end of the wire to a starting point.
+The first task will be attaching one end of the wire mesh to a starting point.
 Most likely an end post.

 Don’t skimp on fence staples or screws.
 The weight of the stretch is supported by this connection.
+Make sure to use enough to secure the wire mesh in place.

-Stretching or Pulling the Wire Tight
+Stretching or Pulling the Wire Mesh Tight

 For welded wire fence, remove the slack by manually pulling the wire.
 Two people make the task easier.
 While one person holds tension on the wire, the other nails fence staples to the first line post.